🚨 TV Coverage: CoastTV covers the Osprey Point homeowner story — watch here

 This wasn’t an oversight.
 It was a plan — to conceal risk, close sales, and shift liability to homeowners once they were locked in.

 This isn’t about broken promises.
 It’s about knowing lies.
 NVHomes misled buyers, ignored laws, and cashed in.
-That’s not poor communication — that’s criminal fraud.
+That is not a misunderstanding or poor communication.
+It is conduct that raises serious questions of fraudulent inducement and disclosure violations—issues now squarely at the center of ongoing litigation.

 May 2025 Update: They Told Two Different Stories